Pailin province: Post-Khmer Rouge

 Some leaders went into hiding in fear of punishment for their crimes, although other leaders lived openly in the province.
 As of September 2007, Pailin's remaining Khmer Rouge leaders were being rounded up to face justice by an international tribunal, including Khieu Samphan and Nuon Chea.

-Since the war, Pailin has suffered an economic decline and failures of local businesses.
-However, the now politically stable area is seeing a new wave of tourism focused on its ancient temples, natural forests, and wildlife, and especially the precious gem market.
+Since the war, Pailin had suffered an economic decline and failures of local businesses.
+However, the now politically stable area is seeing a new wave of tourism focused on its ancient temples, natural forests, and wildlife, and especially its gem markets.

 Government

+In 1909, the French colonial administration established Pailin as a district.
+During the Sangkum Reastr Niyum, Sihanouk's government established Pailin as a sub-province.
+Under the Khmer Republic, Pailin was divided into four districts: Pailin, Kamrieng, Samlout, and Vattanasangkom.

 Until 2001, Pailin was part of Battambang Province, then elevated to city/municipal status, and then again to provincial status, and thus became an autonomous zone of its own.

 The current governor of Pailin province is Ban Sreymom, appointed by royal decree on 18 December 2020.
 Sreymom is a member of the ruling Cambodian People's Party and previously represented Pailin constituency in the National Assembly.
 She is the second woman in Cambodian history to serve as a provincial governor.

 When the Khmer Rouge forces surrendered in the late 1990s, the Cambodian government, headed by Hun Sen, allowed former members to manage modern-day Pailin as a special administrative area to facilitate and maintain peace.